 Best for: Travelers who want more flexibility than airline lounges provide.

 Attain Elite Status

-Use Your Credit Card
+Use Your Credit Card to Access Airport Lounges

 Getting a credit card that offers airport lounge privileges is perhaps one of the easiest ways to ensure that you’ll never be stuck on the concourse again, although some of these cards carry hefty annual fees.